Spain

 Why visit Ibiza?

-It may be renowned as the clubbing capital of the world, but after-dark adventures are just part of Ibiza’s charm.
-While certain UV-lit corners of the island are devoted to nightlife, the majority of the White Isle is far more low-key and laid-back; an antidote to the excesses of the strip.
+It may be renowned as the world’s clubbing capital, but after-dark adventures are just one part of Ibiza’s charm.
+While certain UV-lit corners of the island are devoted to nightlife, the majority of the White Isle is far more low-key and laid-back, offering an antidote to the excesses of the strip.
 Unfrequented coves and pine-carpeted hills explain its heady hippie-era allure, while its medieval citadel and rural one-horse hamlets recall its rich Mediterranean history.
+With traditional villas tucked away in dinky villages and swish sanctuaries just a stone’s throw from the beach, there’s something for everyone when it comes to villas in Ibiza.

 The typical sights